CSULB is going zero waste!

 Faculty and staff who want to discard of university-owned computer equipment must first ensure that the hard drives have been properly erased by the Media Sanitization Methods recommended by the office of Information Security Management and Compliance.

 CSULB and the ASI Recycling Center do NOT accept e-waste of any kind from the public.

-Toner and ink jet cartridges should be recycled by placing used cartridges inside the replacement cartridge box and sent through inter campus mail to Receiving.
+Toner and inkjet cartridges should be recycled by placing used cartridges inside the replacement cartridge box and sent through intercampus mail to Receiving.
 If you do not have the box, place in a plastic bag and mark the item with a note that says "For Recycling."

 Surplus Property & Furniture

 Surplus Property (state-owned property that is no longer needed by a department or the university) including furniture, electronics vehicles, and miscellaneous office equipment, must be properly processed by the Property Management Office (PMO).
 Before a department can remove or dispose of surplus property, a Property Survey/Transfer Request Form must be completed and submitted to the PMO for processing.

 The type and condition of surveyed items determine whether they are reused or recycled.
 Property may be reused by other departments on campus, donated to local non-profit agencies and schools, posted for auction on publicsurplus.com, or dismantled for scrap metal and wood recycling.
 Contact the Property Coordinator at extension 5-4889 for more information or to obtain an inventory of currently available surplus property.

 Property may not be left in hallways, stairwells, or outside of buildings, as this may be in violation of state fire marshal regulations.

 Food Waste & Compostable Materials

 Food waste and soiled paper products can be composted in designated collection bins in the University Student Union (USU).
 Food waste is also composted in the “back of the house” at dining facilities operated by the 49er Shops.
 Learn more about the composting program and ways for students to get involved.

 Groups organizing events on campus can request to have cardboard and beverage recycling containers for use at their events.